 The European markets rose on Thursday, as better-than-expected results from JPMorgan and upbeat comments from Nokia raised hopes that the worst of the economic crisis is over.

 The benchmarks extended their gains after a report showed that initial jobless claims in the U.S. unexpectedly fell last week.
 The U.S. Labor Department said that initial jobless claims fell to 610,000 for the week ended April 11th, down 53,000 from the previous week's revised figure.

 In another report, the Federal Reserve Bank of Philadelphia said its index of activity in the mid-Atlantic region's manufacturing sector rose to a negative 24.4 in April from a negative 35.0 in March, with a negative reading indicating a contraction in the sector.
 Economists had expected a more modest increase to a negative 32.0.

-Crude for June delivery fell $0.47 to $58.15 a barrel on the New York Mercantile Exchange, by the time the European markets closed, as traders bet the global economy would turn around this year.
+Crude for May delivery rose $0.43 to $49.68 a barrel on the New York Mercantile Exchange, by the time the European markets closed, as traders bet the global economy would turn around this year.

 For comments and feedback: contact firstname.lastname@example.org